ericksonaspa/Highly-Available-and-Scalable-Web-Application/README.md

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/8985c5c7-41ee-4bd4-87ae-05cac4bd3fe4)

 4. Next, proceed to set up load balancing.
 First, select Attach to an existing load balancer.
-Then in **Choose a target group for your load balancer**, select **Web-TG** created during in ALB creation.
-At the **Monitoring**, select Check box for **Enable group metrics collection within CloudWatch**.
+Then in **Choose a target group for your load balancer**, select **Web-TG** created during ALB creation.
+At the **Monitoring**, select checkbox for **Enable group metrics collection within CloudWatch**.
 This allows CloudWatch to see the group metrics that can determine the status of Auto Scaling groups.
 Click the **Next** button at the bottom right.

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/682cbc86-30b6-4333-a7fe-ee2434df3408)

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/571ea1b0-9547-4523-95de-2b310c2e1174)

-5. In the step of Configure group size and scaling policies, set scaling policy for Auto Scaling Group.
+5. In the step of Configure group size and scaling policies, set the scaling policy for Auto Scaling Group.
 In the **Group size** column, specify **Desired capacity** and **Minimum capacity** as **2** and Maximum capacity as **4**.
-Keep the number of the instances to 2 as usual, and allow scaling of at least 2 and up to 4 depending on the policy.
+Keep the number of instances to 2 as usual, and allow scaling of at least 2 and up to 4 depending on the policy.

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/a64a5be0-2ee1-4bcf-9b09-0c29d85fb56e)